Sermon – The Fifth Sunday of Matthew 2021

 The most important thing concerning today’s Gospel lesson is not the focus upon the presence or the power of evil in this world.
 Instead, our attention must be upon our choice to acknowledge 1) God’s presence in our life, 2) knowing how He has equipped us with all that is necessary to be protected form evil, and 3) to be prepared with: discernment and good judgment against all the forces of evil.

 In our day and age what was once “common sense,” is now uncommon.
 Today, what is sensible is no longer common.

-We are empowered and protected by the sign Cross.
-It is the means by which we guard ourselves from all forms of evil.
-We do not speak of these things in terms of superstition.
-We regard them as spiritual realities and must be cautious about what we find enticing, being very aware of what can become controlling of our will to the degree that we become callous about evil and eventually disregard all that we know in our right mind to be good.
+You and I are empowered and protected by the sign of the Cross.
+It is one of the means by which we guard ourselves from all forms of evil.
+We do not speak of this in terms of superstition.
+We recognize that there are unseen spiritual realities and must be cautious about what we find enticing, being very aware of what can become controlling of our will to the degree that we become callous about evil and eventually disregard all that we know in our right mind to be good.

 overcome.
 This is because change is a struggle from the familiarity with what a person is accustomed to, or grown comfortable with.
 Very often, this leads to an acceptance of the conditions and behavior.
 “Well, that’s just the way I am!” becomes the rationale.

 Notice that in the Gospel account of the demoniac in the “country of the Gergesenes,” after the men were freed from demonic possession there was fear among the herdsmen of the region.
 The gospel records: “They fled, and going into the city they told everything, and what had happened to the demoniacs… The city came out to meet Jesus; and when they saw Him, they begged Him to leave their neighborhood.”
 It was very apparent from this account that the forces of evil had pervaded and prevailed in the lives of the people of the region.
 This is because of delusion and deception, such that, what was good was seen understood to be bad.